ChandraHari05/Retails-Sales-Analysis--EDA/README.md

 ---

-## 📊 Key Analyses
-📌 Analyzed:
-- 🥇 Top-selling products & cities
-- 📅 Monthly & daily sales trends
-- 👥 Customer type behavior (new vs returning)
-- 💳 Payment method distribution
-- 📈 Correlation between quantity, price, and total revenue

----

 ## 📈 Visualizations
 🖼️ Used:
-- 📊 Bar, Pie, Line, and Box plots
+- 📊 Bar, Pie, Line, scatter and Box plots
-- 🔥 Heatmaps for correlation
 - 🕒 Time series plots for sales trends

 ---